How and When to Apply Equine Poultice: Tutorial

 6. Apply the bandage.
 Do not wrap the bandage too tightly around the leg.
 This may cause injury to tendons and possible circulation problems.
 However, bandages that are too loose may unwrap and tangle in the horse’s legs causing it to panic and risk injury.

-7. Secure bandage with bandage wraps.
+7. Secure the bandage with bandage wraps.
 Start wrap in the center of the bone then move downward to the hoof.
 Come back up to the middle then wrap the top of the leg portion before ending in the wrap’s point of origin.
 Exert caution applying tightness.
 Fasten wraps with tape, safety pins or another type of adherent.

 8. Leave the bandage on overnight.

 As the poultice removes heat and fluid from the leg, the clay will dry into a chalky crust.
-If the clay is still wet the next day, there was no excessive heat or liquid in the leg (which is ultimately a good thing.)
+If the clay is still wet the next day, there was no excessive heat or liquid in the leg (which is ultimately a good thing).

 To remove dry poultice, take the following steps:

-• Use grooming gloves or strong brush to scrape away any stable shavings or dirt from the outermost portion of the wrapping, especially if the wrapping will be reused.
+• Use grooming gloves or a strong brush to scrape away any stable shavings or dirt from the outermost portion of the wrapping, especially if the wrapping will be reused.

-• Use grooming gloves or brush to thoroughly rub clay away using a downward motion.
+• Use grooming gloves or a brush to thoroughly rub clay away using a downward motion.
 Utilizing a single finger at a time will allow you to get between individual tendons for more precise cleaning.

 • Rinse off with cold water.